Harsha1115/ML-disaster-tweets/README.md

 #  **Update 2 - Multi-Task DistilBERT (Main + Auxiliary Task)**

-Update 2 extended the project by upgrading the model from single-task to multi-task learning.
-Multi-task learning helps the model learn deeper representations by adding an additional objective.
+Update 2 mainly focused on improving the model by shifting from simple single-task classification to a multi-task learning setup.
+Instead of only predicting whether a tweet is about a disaster or not, the model also learned an additional task where it identified the length category of each tweet.
+By training both tasks together, the model was able to understand tweet structure better and learn more meaningful patterns.
+I redesigned the DistilBERT model with two heads, trained it for three full epochs, and tracked the losses for both tasks.
+The notebook now includes the updated architecture, training graphs, validation accuracy, final predictions, and the saved checkpoints for analysis.
+Overall, Update 2 added more depth to the model and made the training process richer and more robust than Update 1.

 ##  **What Changed in Update 2**